 It’s not the only big venture in town.
 To the west of the main station, developer Buhlmann Immobilien plans a mix of housing and commercial real estate on 36 hectares of land.
 Near the Bayerischer Bahnhof southeast of the center, another 3,000 flats are to be built.

 The waiting game

 But it will take years for all these new homes to go on the market.
 Construction work on Gröner’s project isn’t set to begin until 2020 at the earliest.
 And even those projects won’t be enough to alleviate what Mr. Jung calls Leipzig’s growing pains.
 There’s no end in sight to the boom.
 The population could grow to 720,000 by 2030, according to a forecast by the city administration.
 But even if it only reached 674,000, Leipzig would still need to add 3,600 new apartments every year.
 That’s more than twice as many as it’s built in recent years.

 Investors are scouring the city for possible properties, even in formerly undesirable districts, said Karsten Jungk, director of real estate consultancy Wüest & Partner Deutschland.

 Like in parts of Berlin, the surge in modernization and new construction often isn’t affordable for existing residents.
-Mr. Gröner admits that his apartments, which rent for €10 per square meter, mainly attract newcomers to the city who earn more than old Leipzigers.
+Mr. Gröner admits that his apartments, which rent for €10 per m2, mainly attract newcomers to the city who earn more than old Leipzigers.

 There’s only one way to tackle the problem, said Mr. Jung, the mayor: “Build, build, build.”
 It’s the biggest challenge since the Monday demonstrations began in 1989, when hundreds of thousands of people called for democratic reforms in East Germany.